frank400/learning_py/README.md

 # learning_py
-repository where I storage all python codes that i'm learning,here you can see all my progress.
+### Thiss is my repositoy to storage all my codes during my python learning including Data Science and machine learning

-ps:i'm Brazilian,then sorry if I make any grammar error.
+### you can use it to start learning that wonderful language and it's frameworks and some libraries